singh-man/books/crackingTheCoding/16_moderate.md

 **Optimized Solution**

-We can optimize this with a hash map, where the value in the hash map reflects the number of"unpaired" instances of a key.
+We can optimize this with a hash map, where the value in the hash map reflects the number of "unpaired" instances of a key.
 We walk through  the array.
 At each element x, check how many unpaired instances of x's complement preceded it in the array.
 If the count is at least one, then there is an unpaired instance of x's complement.
 We add this pair and decrement x's complement to signify that this element has been paired.
 If the count is zero, then increment the value of x in the hash table to signify that x is unpaired.
 ```java
 1   ArrayList<Pair> printPairSums(int[] array,  int sum) {
 2       ArrayList<Pair> result =   new ArrayList<Pair>();